 The BERTopic framework provides built-in visualization tools that allow you to better understand the topics the model has generated.
 Given the subjective (and stochastic) nature of the various stages in creating the topic representations these visualizations prove invaluable when it comes to tweaking the model to your particular data set.

 First, a barchart representation of the first 16 topics identified by BERTopic.
-BERTopic topic modeling of ophthalmology papers
+BERTopic topic modelling of ophthalmology papers

 import plotly.express as px